 Nominate someone who helps spark positive economic change in Native communities.
 The Economic Development honoree will be someone who has helped build a strong community through infrastructure, health care, education, business or other community projects.

 Pillar of the Year

 Nominate a construction or maintenance professional who has played a key role in building your community.
 The Pillar honoree will know how to manage a project, stretch a dollar, and battle the elements to deliver a quality product on time.

 Haven of the Year

-Nominate an occupancy, compliance or asset management professional in your community who helps ensure Indian Country housing remains strong for the future.
+Nominate an occupancy, resident services, compliance or asset management professional in your community who helps ensure Indian Country housing remains strong for the future.
 The Haven honoree will be a housing authority employee who listens to the needs of the families he or she serves and puts plans into action.

 Project Team of the Year

 Nominate a project team who represents the best in Indian Country development.
 The award will not go to an individual but to a team who has used new ideas and courageous action to innovate in our field.
 This award nomination can include multiple team members who have ensured a project’s success: the tribal staff members and project partners like investors, attorneys, accountants and others.
 Let’s celebrate those breaking new ground in Indian Country housing, health, business, finance, education and other critical fields.